Longevity May Not Be So Much About Your Genes

 Of course, these traits and behaviors have to be those that are known to promote good health.

 The effect a choice of partner may have on how long a person lives is definitely an interesting one.
-There’s so much people do these days to enhance longevity, ranging from taking costly pills and hormone injections like HGH testosterone to having young blood transfusions.
+There are so many things people do these days to enhance longevity, ranging from taking costly pills and hormone injections like HGH testosterone to having young blood transfusions.

 Healthy lifestyle important